 Pork Scratchings with Toffee & Pepperberry Salt

 - Pork Scratchings can be made a couple of days before.
 Remember that you need to start the recipe at least one day before by placing the pork rind on a cake rack in your fridge over nigh.t

 - If made a couple of days before pork scratching store really well in an airtight container out of the fridge.

-- Not really that much to prepare and can all be done on the day.
+- The salmon dip can be made the day before and stored in the fridge, the rest can be prepared on the day.
 Make sure you store your crudités in an airtight container until serving.

 Milk Braised Pork with Marsala